SamuelSlavka/secure-messenger/README.md

-# End to end encrypted messaaging web app
+# End to end encrypted messaging web app

 using Ethereum blockchain for authentication and integrity checking.

 ## How it works
-After user registration, private key, public keyes and account address are generated.
-When client sends a message, smart contract method is invoked to store checksum of the unencrypted message.
-Afterwards the message is encrypted one copy with senders public key and second with recievers.
+After user registration, private key, public keys, and account address are generated.
+When a client sends a message, smart contract method is invoked to store checksum of the unencrypted message.
+Afterward the message is encrypted one copy with the sender's public key and the second with receivers.
 Both encryptions are stored in server db.

-After client recieves message, it is decrypted and checked against the checksum.
-Only then it is shown to client.
+After the client receives a message, it is decrypted and checked against the checksum.
+Only then it is shown to the client.

 #### Dependencies:
   docker-compose <br>